da-x/casserole/crates-io.md

-The `casserole` crate provides a custom derive and a trait to perform break-down serialization and serialization of Rust types to into content-addressable storage.
+The `casserole` crate provides a custom derive and a trait to perform break-down serialization and de-serialization of Rust types into stores.

+The most common use case is to break down large objects to be stored in content-addressable storage, like in a Git database.
+Hence the name 'CAS-ser-role'.

+The trait which Casserole auto-derives generates smaller types that contain references to keys instead of the original data.
+For example `HashMap<String, BigValue>` is replaced with `HashMap<String, S::Key>` where `S` is a type parameter to a user-provided storage engine.
+In addition, fields on which the `store` attribute is given e.g. `#[casserole(store)]`, are also replaced with `S::Key`.

+For example:

 ```rust
 /// Example Tree to be stored in the database